 Day 7: Fly to Kathmandu

-After breakfast drive to Bhairahawa (15km/25min) via Taulihawa Road and fly to Kathmandu (30min).
+After breakfast, drive to Bhairawa airport (15km/25min) via Taulihawa Road and fly to Kathmandu (30min).
 The rest of the day is free for shopping and walking around the interesting tourist and local market of Kathmandu.
 Overnight in Kathmandu

 Day 8: Departure